 (1) it is not being presented for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation;

-) the claims, defenses, and other legal contentions are warranted by existing law or by a nonfrivolous argument for extending, modifying, or reversing existing law or for establishing new law;
+(2) the factual contentions are well grounded in fact;

-(3) the factual contentions have evidentiary support or, if specifically so identified, will likely have evidentiary support after a reasonable opportunity for further investigation or discovery; and
+(3) the denials of factual contentions are well grounded in fact or, if specifically so identified, are reasonably based on belief or a lack of information;

-(4) the denials of factual contentions are warrantedcontention on the evidence or, if specifically so identified, are reasonably based on belief or a lack of information.
+(4) the claims, defenses, and other legal contentions are warranted by existing law or by a colorable argument for extending, modifying, or reversing existing law or for establishing new law.
+A legal contention may be colorable even if it does not succeed on the merits.

 (c) Sanctions.

 (1) Generally.
-If a pleading, motion, or other document is signed in violation of this rule, the court—on motion or on its own—may impose on the person who signed it, a represented party, or both, an appropriate sanction, which may include an order to pay to the other party or parties the amount of the reasonable expenses incurred because of the filing of the document, including a reasonable attorney’s fee.
+If a pleading, motion, or other document is signed in violation of this rule, or if a party fails to participate in good faith in the consultation required under Rule 11(c)(2), the court—on motion or on its own—must impose on the person who signed it, a represented party, or both, an appropriate sanction.
+The sanction may include an order to pay to the other party or parties the amount of the reasonable expenses incurred, including a reasonable attorney’s fee, because of the filing of the document or because of the party’s failure to participate in the required Rule 11(c)(2) consultation.
+In considering an appropriate sanction, the court must take into account the opportunities provided to the person or party violating Rule 11 to withdraw or correct the alleged violation under Rule 11(c)(2).

 (2) Consultation.
 Before filing a motion for sanctions under this rule, the moving party must: